Treyeth/Projects/Volatility_Forecast_Stock/README.md

 |26.02.2018	|0.005044202	|0.002247129	|0.001998859|
 |27.02.2018	|-0.000061673	|0.000877447	|0.000081398|

-As in the case of DAX Performance, the models of the CAC 40 index manage to generate accurate forecasts over the 5 day period despite the same type of fluctuation generated by the Dow Jones Industrial Average index.
+As in the case of DAX Performance, the 2 CAC 40 models manage to generate accurate forecasts over the 5 day period despite the same type of fluctuation generated by the Dow Jones Industrial Average index.
 ## S&P 500 Forecast
 ![Screenshot](Images/forecast_s&p_500.png)

 For the S&P 500 index, we can see the forecasts done by the model ARMA(1,1)-GARCH(1,1) with a skewed t-student distribution.

 | Day      | Observed Yield      | ARMA(1,1) GARCH(1,1) SSTD |
 | ------------- |:-------------:| -----:|
 |21.02.2018	|-0.0055116646	|0.000954799|